SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     >
     >![](images/cf-cli.png)
     >
-    >It should also be noted that if you are using a non-trial account, you may wish to specify which SAP HANA Cloud instance to deploy the HDI container to.
+    >It should also be noted that if you are using a non-trial account (trial account limit the number of instances to one), you may wish to specify which SAP HANA Cloud instance to deploy the HDI container to.
     >
     >![](images/select-instance.png)